Turin, or Torino airport, Caselle Aeroporto Internazionale di Torino, is 16 km (10 miles) north of the city center.

-Renovations to the airport were made in preparation for the 2006 Winter Olympics.
+The airport opened in the 1950s and was most recently renovated in preparation for the 2006 Winter Olympics.
 Modernization included terminal expansion, a modern boarding lounge, a bus lot, and additional boarding gates.
 It is now possible to fly into Turin's airport from many European countries as well as other Italian cities.

 Transportation to Turin City Center